 Institution-wide language teaching and learning in UK HEIs

-UCML, in collaboration with the Association of University Language Centres (AULC) and the Higher Education Academy (HEA) is committed to mapping the language teaching and learning activity not captured by UCAS and HESA statistics.
-To this end, surveys have been conducted yearly since 2012, and are available to download from the AULC website.
+UCML, in collaboration with the Association of University Language Communities in the UK & Ireland (AULC) and the Higher Education Academy (HEA) is committed to mapping the language teaching and learning activity not captured by UCAS and HESA statistics.

 - April 2019.
 The yearly language survey on Institution-Wide Language Programmes has been published and can be accessed here.